New Manila International Airport: Background

+A report by The Manila Times in 1972, just before Martial Law under Ferdinand Marcos, stated that the airport would be moved to Bulacan to replace the older one in Pasay and Parañaque.
+The transport link would have been connected to the Manila North Diversion Road (now called the North Luzon Expressway).
+However, the plans were eventually cancelled.

 As early as the 1980s, there has been recognition of the constraints to expanding the capacity of Manila International Airport (now Ninoy Aquino International Airport) and its continued ability to handle the projected growth in aircraft movements and passenger traffic.

 In May 2011, the Japan International Cooperation Agency (JICA) submitted to the Philippine government a study concerning air transport needs within the Greater Manila Area, which concluded that the development of a new gateway airport was "an urgent need" given that the runway capacity at the existing Ninoy Aquino International Airport (NAIA) was "already almost saturated."
 In response, the government adopted a dual airport system in May 2013, which entailed the upgrade of the facilities at Ninoy Aquino International Airport while also expanding capacity at Clark International Airport.
 JICA later recommended the construction of a new airport in the vicinity of Sangley Point, Cavite City and conducted a full feasibility study.

 Meanwhile, competing proposals from San Miguel Corporation headed by Ramon Ang and the All-Asia Resources and Reclamation Corporation (ARRC) venture headed by Henry Sy were submitted to the national government by 2013.
 However, the Aquino administration rejected the unsolicited proposals, stating that they "spark controversies" that detract from the "open, transparent bidding" they intended for the project.
-This would be later reversed by the succeeding administration, which expressed interest in developing multiple airports for the Greater Manila Area.
+This would be later reversed by the Duterte administration, which expressed interest in developing multiple airports for the Greater Manila Area.

 In February 2017, San Miguel Corporation proposed the construction of an airport with two parallel 3.5 km runways under a BOT scheme.
 The National Economic and Development Authority (NEDA) Board approved the unsolicited proposal on April 26, 2018 and negotiation report on the Concession Agreement (CA) on December 21, 2018.
 Under the approved terms, the concession agreement includes a no government guarantee or any form of subsidy from the state.

 SMC president and CEO Ramon Ang said the projects, which would be wholly funded by the firm with no government guarantees or subsidies, will improve the lives of more Filipinos by promoting numerous industries and creating millions of quality jobs around the country.